arrdguez/config-files/README.md

-# config-files
+# Config-files
-In this repo I store and mantaing all config files that I use to config my Debian system.
+Config-file repo it was created to store and mantaing all config files that I use to config my Debian system.